JoshuaLampert/homeassistant-interpolation/README.md

 **When to use this integration:**
 - You want guaranteed smoothness between data points
 - You have many calibration points and need to avoid polynomial oscillation and large interpolation errors
-- You need precise control over the curve behavior at each data point
+- You want to exactly match the input data
 - Your use case is sensitive to accuracy and stability

 **When to use Compensation:**